dahlbyk/posh-git/README.md

 choco install poshgit
 ```

+### Installing post-git Manually

+If you need to test/debug changes prior to contrubiting here, or would otherwise prefer to install post-git without the aid of a package manager you can run `Import-Module POST-GET-PATH` where `POST-GET-PATH` is the path to the `src\posh-git.psd1` file.

+Say you have posh-git located at `$home\documents\github\posh-git`, you can install posh-git by running `Import-Module $home\documents\github\posh-git\src\posh-git.psd1`.

 ## Using posh-git

 After you have installed posh-git, you need to configure your PowerShell session to use the posh-git module.